 This is a concept image of the seaside sanctuary we’ll be creating.
-(The final site has not yet been selected.)
+(The actual site has not yet been selected.)

 The goal is to offer captive orcas and beluga whales a natural environment that maximizes their opportunities for autonomy, exploration, play, rest, and socializing.

-Here are some of the elements we’ve been taking into consideration as we review our finalist sites in Nova Scotia, Washington State and British Columbia:
+Here are some of the elements we’ve been taking into consideration as we review our sites of interest in Nova Scotia, Washington State and British Columbia:

 Sanctuary environment: Instead of being surrounded by sterile concrete tank walls, the whales will live in a dynamic, complex physical world that has a natural sandy shore and is home to many kinds of plants and animals with whom they can interact.

-Beyond the sanctuary: We are conducting rigorous environmental impact assessments at our finalist locations to ensure that there will be no negative effects on wildlife in and around the sanctuary or in the ocean beyond.
+Beyond the sanctuary: We are conducting rigorous environmental impact assessments at our locations of interest to ensure that there will be no negative effects on wildlife in and around the sanctuary or in the ocean beyond.

 - Water temperature range of approximately 10–20° C and salinity in the range of 25-35 ppm;